Summary

 However, not all economic performance and growth is necessarily dependent on the throughput of natural resources.
 Human capital is one of the most important inputs to the economy, converting labour into goods and increasingly services, with greater efficiency and productivity.
 Hence, population growth can stimulate economic growth through other pathways which have only an indirect or limited effect on the use of natural resources and the environment.
 The environmental impacts of growth will also vary depending on factors such as:

-• policy settings
+- policy settings

-• technological progress and efficiencies
+- technological progress and efficiencies

-• improved management of natural resources
+- improved management of natural resources

-• changing social behaviours.
+- changing social behaviours.

 There is a stronger relationship between population growth and its environmental effects, than between economic growth and environmental effects.
 This is reflected in the observation that the economic growth rate is higher than the population growth rate.
 It is especially evident in comparing the per dollar trends to the per capita trends for emissions and energy use described earlier in this topic.
-The relationships between population and a range of other measures of environmental pressure such as use of transport and water and generation of waste are described in other topics of this report and summarised in Figure 1.4 in the Populationtopic.
+The relationships between population and a range of other measures of environmental pressure such as use of transport and water and generation of waste are described in other topics of this report and summarised in Figure 1.4 in the topic.

 Climate change